johnknutsonhc/Hennepin-Verified-Modules/docs/content/usage/quickstart/bicep.md

 ## Next Steps

-For developing a more advanced solution, please see the lab titled "[Introduction to using Azure Verified Modules for Bicep](https://aka.ms/AVM/Bicep/labs)".
+For developing a more advanced solution, please see the lab titled "[Introduction to using Hennepin Verified Modules for Bicep](https://aka.ms/AVM/Bicep/labs)".